anterra/dsp/lessons/statistics/5-1-blue_men.md

 sigma = 7.7
 dist = scipy.stats.norm(loc=mu, scale=sigma)
 ```
-The parameters included in the function were loc, which defines where you want the distribution centered, here specified at the mean, and scale which sets the standard deviation.
+The parameters included in the function were loc, which defines where you want the distribution centered, here specified at the median, and scale which sets the standard deviation.

 A ```scipy.stats.norm``` object has a ```.cdf``` function available.
 A CDF, provided a value, will return that value's percentile rank -- or, the fraction of values within the distribution that are less than or equal to the input value.
 For example, if given a value of mu, the median, a CDF returns 0.5 -- since 50% of the values will fall below the median (this is just one definition of median, but is convention for CDF).